SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 Java is **highly typed language** this means that the variables have type determine at compile-time and can not change at the execution time (as it is in dynamic languages such as JavaScript and Python).
 In the example above `scanner` is from type `java.util.Scanner` (scanning text reader) and the variable `num` is from type `int` (integer number).

-### Example: Calculating a Square Area With Side **а**
+### Example: Calculating a square area with side **`а`**

-For example, let us look at the following program which **reads an integer** from the console, **multiplies it** by itself (squares it) and **prints the result** from the multiplication.
-This is how we can calculate the square area by given side length read from the cosnole.
-The whole source code of the program follows.
-Write it in file with name `SquareArea.java`, or else you will have a compile time error:
+As an example, let us look at a program.
+The task is to calculate the area of a square by a given side's length read as input from the console.
+The sample source code of the program is below.
+The code **reads an integer** as input from the console, **multiply it** by itself (squares it), and as output **prints the result** from the multiplication.
+Save the code in a file with the name SquareArea.java, or else you will have a compile-time error:

 ```Java
 // Put this code in the file: SquareArea.java